Let’s start with disfigurement…

 Cosmetic surgery can change your life.
 If done well (performed by a board-certified plastic surgeon, who you know well, who has a history of performing the proven-procedure safely and effectively) your increased confidence can feel magical.

 HOWEVER, you do have to take responsibility.
 Understand the industry!
 Don’t be so trusting!
 Do your research!

 Many women in the support groups mentioned above noted that their clinic had not warned them of the potential risks of their procedure(s).
-Having cosmetic surgery performed by a board certified expert can result in the need for revisional surgery.
+Having cosmetic surgery performed by a board certified expert, instead of looking towards medical tourism, can result in the need for revisional surgery.
 Can you imagine having to travel to another country for your follow-up care if something goes wrong?

 One woman stated that after an operation in 2013 left her with unequally sized eyes, she was devastated and attempted suicide.

 A designer underwent one of the most controversial procedures performed at a clinic in Seoul: “double-jaw” surgery.
 This procedure involves cutting the jawbone to produce a slimmer jawline.
 Today, the designer’s mouth is visibly misaligned.
 She finds it hard to eat and she wears a facemask at all time.